 - Individual Therapy—Allows you to continue the work that was started in a residential setting.

 - Support groups—such as AA or SMART Recovery—These regularly scheduled meetings are often free and a good option for follow-up care and peer support.

 Barbiturates activate an inhibitory neurotransmitter in the brain called GABA.
 Increasing the activity of this chemical depresses the central nervous system and leads to a sedative, euphoric, and sometimes hypnotic state in the person using barbiturates.

 In addition, some users will experience a temporary relief of anxiety and emotional tension.
 These desirable effects, in combination with the tendency of the brain to adjust to a new equilibrium over time when taking barbiturates, lead to a high potential for abuse, tolerance, dependence, and addiction.

-Someone who is abusing or addicted to barbiturates may exhibit signs that are similar to someone who is abusing alcohol.
+Someone who is abusing or addicted to barbiturates may exhibit signs that are similar to those of someone who is abusing alcohol.